A new publication series, “DKV-Statusberichte”, is launched.

 Leading the future of climate technology

-At DKV, we are committed to advancing refrigeration and air conditioning technology.
+At DKV, we are committed to advancing cryogenic, refrigeration, air conditioning, and heat pump technology.
 Our mission is to promote innovation and collaboration within the industry.

 Join us in shaping sustainable climate protection solutions.